devloop0/spectre-lang/README.md

 ```
 $ make
 ```
-This creates a temporary build directory (`/usr/include/libspectre/libspectre.a`) and builds the standard library and statically links it to a `libspectre.a` archive.
+This creates a temporary build directory (`/usr/include/libspectre/build`), builds the standard library, and statically links everything into a `libspectre.a` archive.
-The `libspectre.a` archive will automatically placed in the root of the standard library (`/usr/include/libspectre`); this matches what the `sp` looks for when linking your program with standard library functions.
+The `libspectre.a` archive will automatically placed in the root of the standard library (`/usr/include/libspectre`); this matches what the `sp` script looks for when linking your program with standard library functions.
 You can remove the `build/` folder now if you want.